Multidisciplinary K12 Urologic Research Career Development Program

 About the KURe Program

 The KURe Program is a part of CAIRIBU, funded through NIDDK.
 CAIRIBU’s K12, P20, and U54 centers and programs are united around the overall objectives of improving understanding of the mechanisms of urogenital diseases and developing clinical therapies for treating them.
 Duke's KURe Program is a K12 Institutional Career Development Grant that provides scholars with career development training and support to develop the skills necessary to become outstanding independent investigators able to lead multidisciplinary research teams.
 Scholars receive salary support up to $100,000 per year for 75% of full professional effort (50% -75% if a surgical specialty).
 Research and Career Development Support up to $40,000 per year will be provided for research supplies, equipment and technical personnel; tuition and fees related to didactic courses or career development; and travel to research meetings.
-Scholars are expected to publish and apply for independent grant funding by year three.
-Maximum support is for five years.
+Scholars are expected to publish and apply for independent grant funding by Year 3.

 Applications and Eligibility

 Scholars should have no more than five years of postdoctoral research experience and not more than ten years should have elapsed since receiving the terminal doctoral degree.
 Mid-career and senior faculty are not eligible.
 Scholars must be a US citizen or have a valid green card.
-Applicants from underrepresented racial or ethnic groups, or from a disadvantaged background as defined by NIH’s NOT-OD-20-031, are encouraged to apply.
+Applicants can be associated with any Duke department and should be pursuing a research career related to benign urology.

 Research areas supported by this initiative must be related to the mission of the NIDDK.
 Areas of interest may include, but are not limited to, the following: